-During the academic years 2016/17 and 2017/18, the Shelby Cullom Davis Center for Historical Studies will focus on the topic of Risk and Fortune.
+During the academic years 2016/17 and 2017/18, the Shelby Cullom Davis Center for Historical Studies focused on the topic of Risk and Fortune.
 Notions of risk have been important to human societies for centuries.
 Soothsaying, insurance, medical prognostication, financial investment, and gambling all contend with—or try to contain—possible losses.
 Conversely, good fortune has had its talismans and theorists throughout history.

 - How have different cultures tried to tame chance, or comprehend its whims?